predomics/gpredomics/README.md

   - `prevalence` : or presence/absence, features above data_type_minimum are 1 others are 0,
   - `log` : features are now equal to their log (`feature.ln()` in Rust).
 Features below data_type_minimum are set to this value before log transformation.

 - the Beam Algorithm is in beta version and fit on AUC.
 This beta version is not compatible yet with Pow2 language.
+Two submethods are currently available :

+  - `exhaustive` generates all the possible combinations of features selected at each epoch (an epoch is a population of individuals of size k) which is equivalent of terBeam in Predomics terms.
+  - `extend` adds each of the features selected to each of the best extendable_models at each epoch.

 - lots of features are still not implemented.

 At this stage (beta), the program is remains simple, yet it is already versatile and useful.